Search

 Following his triumphant flights in France, Wilbur Wright traveled to Italy to make additional demonstrations in April 1909.
 Monarchs, politicians, and business leaders watched Wright soar over an open plain at Centocelle, some 12 miles outside Rome.
 Wright also trained two Italian pilots, Mario Calderara and Umberto Savoia, while he was there.

-- The Wright Flyer on the Ground near the Launching Derrick, France, 1908-1909 - The Wright brothers' early airplanes had no wheels, just simple landing skids.
+- Preparing the Wright Flyer's Launching Derrick, France, 1908-1909 - The Wright brothers' early airplanes had no wheels, just simple landing skids.
 To achieve takeoff, they devised a clever catapult system.
 The airplane was attached, with cables and pulleys, to a weight suspended in a tower.
 When the weight fell, it pulled the plane along a wooden rail fast enough to generate the necessary lift.

 - 1908-1909